 - A painful wound that just won’t go away

 If you have had a few of these symptoms for a while now, it is best to visit your doctor to take a look at the bite.

 You don’t need to worry about getting rabies from a guinea pig’s bite because just like with other small rodents, guinea pigs are not carriers of rabies.

 Guinea Pig Bite Tetanus

 Any animal bite that penetrates the skin comes with the risk of getting tetanus.
-If you got your tetanus shot more then 5 years ago you should visit your doctor to schedule a new tetanus shot.
+If you got your tetanus shot more than 5 years ago, you should visit your doctor to schedule a new tetanus shot.

 Allergic Reaction to Guinea Pig Bite